-Helm's risk-management plan was slightly different, but he presented how to analyze the risks.
+Helm’s risk-management plan was slightly different, and he presented how to analyze the risks.
 He went through a typical assessment, where the company identified each risk, then assigned values for probability and severity to learn which risks to control.
-However, he stressed, risk measurements all changed after Sept.
-11. "Probability is the driving factor since 9/11," he told attendees.
-"The perceived likelihood of something happening is greater, thus driving us to mitigate our risk more often."
+However, he stressed that the risk measurements all changed after Sept.
+11. “Probability is the driving factor since 9/11,” he told attendees.
+“The perceived likelihood of something happening is greater, thus driving us to mitigate our risk more often.”

 Companies must reassess the probability of the risks since 9/11, he said, and companies need to develop programs or technology to control the outcomes and reduce the severity, if or when they occur.
 In the past, he said, a major company risk was in not getting a product to market on time.
 Today, he said, the risks threaten loss of life and catastrophe to a company.
 “However, we can do everything practical to prevent these acts.
 Moreover, we must assess that which is critical and put measures in place to minimize the risk.”

 Sizer’s remarks covered much of the history of package tampering in the United States and reviewed some of the legislative mandates that have helped improve package security.
 However, he pointed out that “any package can be successfully compromised.”
 But he added that packaging is the first line of defense in protecting food products, and he encouraged attendees to define packaging more broadly than just containers or wrapping.
 It extends from the farm to the store.